GRIT is one of the biggest contributors to being successful

 Three’s a charm

-Startups have made me recognise the importance of all three of these qualities.
+Startups have made us recognise the importance of all three of these qualities.
 My mother used to say I was “obnoxious”, because when I got interested in something, I was like a dog with a bone.
 I would not stop asking questions while I was learning everything I could about my new obsession.
 It drove her crazy, but I was developing persistence, perseverance and tenacity.
 They have served me well my entire life.
+Oliver Thompson

 Every start up is different, like kids!
 Each has their own unique problems that you have to solve.
 Keep at it and remain focused but agile enough to shift your thinking when needed.